The D-Net Program Archive : A Resource for the Community by the Community

 D-Net, The Disability Network, was a news and current affairs television series broadcast on CBC and Newsworld from 1990 to 1997.

 It was the first program at the CBC to employ people with disabilities on air and behind the cameras.
 It was the first to provide them with professional training and get them started in broadcasting careers.
 It was also a first to provide closed-captioning and the first to train the people who wrote the captions.

 D-Net was a coproduction between CILT, CBC and Fireweed Media, a production company run by people with disabilities.
 It was a great example of an innovative partnership between the community of people with disabilities, their organizations, public broadcasting, private and public funding.

-CILT recently collected the original broadcast tapes, digitized the programs and now has made them available on YouTube at CILT Toronto.
+CILT recently collected the original broadcast tapes, digitized the programs and now has made them available on our YouTube channel.

 The programs deal with such subjects as accessibility, social attitudes, universal design standards, success stories, legislation, inclusion, accommodation, media, jobs, and housing, immigration, First Nations and human rights.
 D-Net is a vast resource of images, clips and reflections from people who were active contributors to change.